arangodb/arangodb/Documentation/Manual/GlossaryDatabaseName.md

 ArangoDB will automatically assume the default database `_system` is accessed.
 This is done for downwards-compatibility reasons.

-The database name is a string consisting of only lower-case letters, digits and the `_` (underscore) and `-` (dash) characters.
+The database name is a string consisting of only letters, digits and the `_` (underscore) and `-` (dash) characters.
 User-defined database names must always start with a letter.
 Please refer to @ref NamingConventions for more information on valid